-Bao Jia is an Assistant Vice President in the Infrastructure department where she evaluates and executes investments across Asia and Australia through direct investments, co-investments, credit, private investments in public equity (PIPE) and funds.
+Bao Jia is a Vice President in the Infrastructure department where she evaluates and executes investments across Asia and Australia through direct investments, co-investments, credit, private investments in public equity (PIPE) and funds.
 As part of assessing the attractiveness and risks of an infrastructure business, her team analyses five key elements amongst others—cashflow predictability, inflation linkage, barriers to entry, yield certainty and the risk of obsolescence.

 Outside of work, Bao Jia finds running meditative and trains with the GIC Dragonboat team.
 She also teaches O- and A-Level Mathematics at Prisons School, enjoys cooking, and volunteering for the local heritage and arts scene in her free time.
 She believes interests and community involvement outside of work broaden our perspectives.
 Sometimes, they can recharge the mind and bring clarity to a complex deal.